Research Interests

 Preprints

 • Teichmann, L.*, Hebart, M., Baker, C. I. (2023).
-Multidimensional object properties are dynamically represented in the human brain. bioRxiv . [doi] [pdf] [code] [MEG data]
+Dynamic representation of multidimensional object properties in the human brain. bioRxiv . [doi] [pdf] [code] [MEG data]

 Peer-reviewed articles